SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 ---
 title: SCS k8s-cluster-api-provider update guide
-version: 2022-09-19
+version: 2023-03-15
-authors: Kurt Garloff
+authors: Kurt Garloff, Roman Hros, Matej Feder
-state: Draft (v0.5)
+state: Draft (v0.6)
 ---

 # SCS k8s-cluster-api-provider upgrade guide

-This document explains the steps to upgrade the SCS Kubernetes cluster-API based cluster management solution from the R2 (2022-03) to the R3 state, explaining how the management cluster and the workload clusters can be upgraded without disruption.
+This document explains the steps to upgrade the SCS Kubernetes cluster-API based cluster management solution as follows:
+- from the R2 (2022-03) to the R3 (2022-09) state
+- from the R3 (2022-09) to the R4 state
+The document explains how the management cluster and the workload clusters can be upgraded without disruption.
+It is highly recommended to do a step-by-step upgrade across major releases i.e. upgrade from R2 to R3 and then to R4 in the case of upgrade from the R2 to the R4.
+Upgrades across major releases without step-by-step process is not recommended and could lead to undocumented issues.

-The various steps are not very complicated, but there are numerous steps to take and it is advisable that cluster operators get some experience with this kind of cluster management before applying this to customer clusters that carry important workloads.
+The various steps are not very complicated, but there are numerous steps to take, and it is advisable that cluster operators get some experience with this kind of cluster management before applying this to customer clusters that carry important workloads.

-Note that while the detailed steps are tested and targeted to a R2 -> R3 move, many of the steps are a generic approach that will apply also for other upgrades, so expect a lot of similar steps when moving beyond R3.
+Note that while the detailed steps are tested and targeted to a R2 -> R3 move or R3 -> R4 move, many of the steps are a generic approach that will apply also for other upgrades, so expect a lot of similar steps when moving beyond R4.
 Upgrades from cluster management prior to R2 is difficult; many changes before R2 assumed that you would redeploy the management cluster.
-Redploying the management cluster can of course always be done, but it's typically disruptive to your workload clusters, unless you move your cluster management state into a new management cluster with `clusterctl move`.
+Redeploying the management cluster can of course always be done, but it's typically disruptive to your workload clusters, unless you move your cluster management state into a new management cluster with `clusterctl move`.